Ars3nicc/User-Data-Control/README.md

 # User Information Controller
 This application uses Django framework to manage the user data management.
 This also implements CRUD operations to fully control the information of users inside the interface.

-To run the system follow the command(s) below:
+**To run the system:**
 ```
 python manage.py runserver
 ```
+>Note that this project is for practice only to understand the fundamental concepts of Django Framework

+Check out my portfolio for more information